English English Spanish Spanish

 • Wash your kids’ hands and toys often, and keep dusty surfaces clean with a wet cloth.

-• Make sure that iron and calcium are included in your diets.
-Good nutrition can help reduce the amount of lead absorbed if exposed.
+• Good nutrition can help reduce the amount of lead absorbed if exposed.
+Eat a healthy diet rich in iron and calcium.

 • Know where your kids play.
 Keep them away from old barns and farm equipment where lead may be present.

-(This list is not intended to be all inclusive.
+(This list is not all-inclusive.
 For more details on lead prevention, please click here.)

 How are high lead levels identified?

-Children may be screened at their doctor’s office or at their local Health Department.
+Test your children for high lead at their doctor’s office or at the local Health Department.

-If elevated levels are found, (typically 15 µg/dl (micrograms per deciliter) or more) education and further investigations are conducted by environmental health personnel in attempts to determine the cause through a risk factor analysis and sampling.
-Other elevated levels below 15 µg/dl require follow up testing and education.
+Elevated levels in excess of typically 15 µg/dl (micrograms per deciliter) or more, prompt education and further investigations.
+Investigations are conducted by environmental health personnel to identify the source of lead through a risk factor analysis and sampling.
+Other elevated levels falling below 15 µg/dl prompt follow-up testing and education as well.

 Depending on the levels found, the homeowner may be given recommendations or required to utilize a certified contractor to remove the lead hazards.